Questions? Suffolk DBT Roslyn (516) 714-4707 | Babylon Suffolk DBT (631) 403-4719 | Mt. Sinai (631) 828-2264 | NYC (646) 939-5210

 The quality of our relationships directly affects our well-being by impacting self-esteem and identity, so having good interpersonal effectiveness can help reduce depressive episodes.

+Strong, healthy relationships are important to help you cope with depression.
 You can improve your interpersonal effectiveness by practicing active listening, checking in with your body language, and honestly examining your own strengths and weaknesses.

 If your depression has not gotten better with other methods you’ve tried, it’s worth looking to DBT for depression.
 While DBT wasn’t originally created for depression, its core premise has proven to be effective for people with it.
 The skill-development nature of DBT gives patients a goal to work toward, helping them create a more positive outlook for themselves.
 It also focuses on validation and tolerating stressful situations, two things that depressed people tend to struggle with.